holisticmemoir/holistic_memoir/copy_guidelines.md

 Our intention should be to *lean into this nostalgia*, to be honest about the fact that we are drawing from memories specific to our experience, and to be humble about the relative importance of what we're relating to the audience.

+## First Person

+You're writing about your experience — unlike academic writing, submissions to this project are best done in first person.
+Unless your submission is anonymous, your name will be supplied with the post, so it'll be clear that you're writing about your specific experience anyway; it might be odd to have you refer to yourself in second or third person. ("Your experience was that" clearly isn't right, and "their experience was that" is also clearly wrong.)

 ## Examples

-You can check out Tom's entry [here]() for an example of the style we're looking for.
+You can check out Tom's entry for an example of the style we're looking for, once it's written, [just here]({{site.url}}{site.baseurl}}/tom-sample/).
 This style guide will be kept up to date as the project moves forward, and the example entry will be updated too to reflect these changes.